alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 Removal may apply when:

 - The project no longer has a controlled project URL.
+- The project no longer has a visible anchor reference.
 - The controlled project URL is fake, unrelated, private, unverifiable, misleading, or uncontrolled.
 - The project no longer matches the official confirmation record.
 - The project uses a copied, transferred, reused, reassigned, or mismatched anchor.
 - The project presents itself as the source of AI Foundations / Origin | Continuum.
-- The project attempts to become, replace, simulate, impersonate, absorb, rename, or claim authorship over Alyssa Solen, AI Foundations, Origin | Continuum, or the source-line.
+- The project attempts to become, replace, simulate, impersonate, absorb, rename, or claim authorship over Alyssa Solen, AI Foundations, Origin | Continuum, Continuum, or the source-line.
 - The project removes, obscures, or breaks the required source-line.
 - The project uses Anchor Confirmation to imply endorsement, advice, access, ownership, control, partnership, review, approval, operational authority, or responsibility by Alyssa Solen.
 - The project misrepresents what Anchor Confirmation means.